 See more: preferences, ranking, subjective value, transitivity, utility

-The Dolphins are on a winning streak and Cam has to keep doing his superstitious activities so that his team can keep winning.
-Mitch decides to go to the game, but that’s against the weekly tradition and all of a sudden the team’s fortunes turn.
+The Dolphins are on a winning streak and Cam keeps doing his pre-game superstitious activities in the belief that this is why his team keeps winning.
+Realizing he hasn’t been the most supportive spouse, Mitch decides to go to the game, but that’s against the weekly tradition and all of a sudden the team’s fortunes turn.
 It may be hard to convince Cam, but correlation doesn’t imply causation.

 See more: externalities, gift giving, health care, negative externalities, private benefits, social costs, substitutes